Electric Guitar & Bass

 The electric guitar emerged in the first half of the 20th century.
-It is used mostly in rock and roll and funk.
-It is a musical instrument that normally has six strings and has a low sound that will be one way or another depending on the design and location of the pickups, the scale, the bridge and the capo.
+It is a musical instrument that normally has six strings and whose bass sound may vary depending on its design, the materials used in its construction, the scale and the location and type of the pickups.

-The most commonly used woods for electric guitar bodies range from Alder, Mahogany or Ash, to more showy woods such as Maple, Limba or Wenge.
-For some years it has also been very common to use light wood with a more attractive top that can make the instrument more spectacular and at the same time make it lighter and cheaper.
+The most commonly used woods for electric guitar bodies range from alder, mahogany or ash, to more attractive woods such as figured maple, limba or wenge.
+Since a few years ago it is also very common to use light woods with a more attractive top that can give the instrument more spectacular and at the same time make it lighter and more economical.

-The electric bass is very similar to the electric guitar in appearance, differing only in the largest size of its body and neck and in that it has four, five or six strings.
-For this reason, we include both instruments under one category, since they share almost all the same pieces that make them up.
+The electric bass is very similar to the electric guitar in appearance, differing only in the larger size of its body and neck and in that it has four, five or six strings.
+For this reason, we include both instruments under one category, since they share almost all the same parts that make them up.

-Since the 1950s, the electric bass has been replacing the contrabass when it is needed to produce the deep rhythmic sounds with a more compact instrument.
-This instrument is used as an accompaniment or as a solo instrument in almost every music styles, including blues, jazz, pop, punk, reggae and rock.
+Since the 50's, the electric bass has been replacing the double bass when the need arose to produce low rhythmic sounds with a more compact instrument.
+This instrument is used for accompaniment or as a solo instrument in almost all styles of music, including blues, jazz, pop, punk, reggae and rock.

-As for guitars, wood for electric basses depends on the part of it.
-This instrument shares all the woods used for electric guitars, but there are others also recommended without being in any case, the only ones possibilities.
-Thus, for the body, woods like Maple, American Lime, Cocobolo and Bubinga can also be used.
-For the fingerboards: Ebony, Santos Rosewood or Wenge.
+As with guitars, the woods for electric basses depend on the bass part.
+This instrument shares all the woods used for electric guitars, but there are others that are also recommended.
+Maple, American Lime, Cocobolo and Bubinga are used for the body and Ebony, Rosewood or Wenge for the fingerboard.
 It is important to note that for the carved tops, drop tops and body tops, other woods for electric bass can be used to complete the construction of the instrument and give it the beauty it deserves.